 5.2.3 Submission of Electronic Tags

-«Customer Name» shall submit electronic tags to Power Services on day ahead timeframe, pursuant to Exhibit F, which shall indicate energy amounts equal to «Customer Name»’s hourly SOERs established under this section 5.2
+«Customer Name» shall submit E-Tags to Power Services on a day-ahead timeframe, pursuant to Exhibit F, which shall indicate energy amounts equal to «Customer Name»’s hourly SOERs established under this section 5.2

-(1) If energy amounts indicated on «Customer Name»’s electronic tags are greater than its hourly SOERs, then «Customer Name» shall receive the electronic tag amounts and shall incur additional charges or penalty charges as established in the Wholesale Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge, or its successor, for the energy that is in excess of the Slice Output Energy amount.
+(1) If energy amounts indicated on «Customer Name»’s electronic tags are greater than its hourly SOERs, then «Customer Name» shall receive the electronic tag amounts and shall incur additional charges or penalty charges as established in the Power Rate Schedules and GRSPs, including the Unauthorized Increase Charge, or its successor, for the energy that is in excess of the Slice Output Energy amount.

 (2) If energy amounts indicated on «Customer Name»’s electronic tags are less than its hourly SOERs, then «Customer Name» shall receive the electronic tag amounts and shall forfeit the remaining Slice Output Energy amount.